macchiato-dev/ristretto/container-frame.md

 # ContainerFrame

+This attempts to increase the level of sandbox security.
+It takes a goal of a browser feature called Content Security Policy, which is to prevent exfiltration, and tries to handle some known limitations in preventing it.

+These limitations aren't especially well known, except that there's a common saying that you shouldn't run untrusted code, and they are discussed in the Content Security Policy project on GitHub.

+It's an attempt and it's not guaranteed to work, but fortunately this project also addresses supply chain security by having carefully chosen dependencies and hopefully easy-to-inspect source code, and has support in the works for other types of sandboxing, including with WebAssebmly.
+Supply chain security can work hand in hand with sandbox security to reduce the risk of security issues.

+Now, to an overview of the limitations it tries to defend

+- Loading resources dynamically from a server in a simple way that is defended from a simple and strict Content-Security-Policy
+- JavaScript code from setting up WebRTC which isn't currently adquately defended by Content-Security-Policy
+- Links from going to a remote server, or going to a data URL that can escape limitations in the page
+- `<link>` tags from prefetching, which is a bit more nuanced than other parts of `Content-Security-Policy`

+## ScriptRegistry

-This attempts to remove the ability for a any code running an in `iframe` to access certain global variables by removing them from `globalThis`.
+This attempts to remove the ability for a any code running an in `iframe` to access certain global variables by removing them from the global object.
 It does this by prefixing all custom code with a call to a function that must be defined before the module is loaded, and checking that the function isn't declared within the module in a way that would be overridden from below where it's called.

 How does it prefix all custom code?
 It has a Content-Security-Policy with a script-src that doesn't include `unsafe-inline` and only includes SHAs for the custom code files given to it, with the prefixed function call added and the code checked for occurrences of the function name.

 This Content-Security-Policy is applied to all iframes and workers beneath it.
 With the iframes and workers being beneath a sandboxed `data:` iframe, they can't access contentWindow of another iframe, making it so that it can't gain access to those certain global variables by that means.

-## ScriptRegistry

 `ScriptRegistry.js`